thepoly/pipeline/README.md

 ## Getting started

 Pipeline is written in Python.
 It uses Sass and PostCSS on the frontend with webpack to glue them together.
+For new users working within a virtual machine, it is strongly recommended to use Ubuntu.

 #### Note about Postgres